-In Okami after a long an winding story based on Eastern mythology and presented in a heavily stylized watercolor graphics evoking old Japanese prints.
-During the game you battle shadow demons, multi-headed dragons, and Tengu to finally reach the final boss: A black whale-like fetus in a glass orb driving around a glowing technological ball-shaped mecha in the heart of a star ship.
+Ah, Ōkami... a long and winding story based on Eastern mythology and presented in a heavily stylized watercolor graphics evoking old Japanese prints.
+During the game, you battle shadow demons, multi-headed dragons, and Tengu to finally reach the final boss: A black whale-like fetus in a glass orb driving around a glowing technological ball-shaped mecha in the heart of a star ship.
 The idea may have been to give Yami a sense of wrongness compared to the rest of the world, but it still comes out of nowhere.

 One could make the same case for Persona 4's True Final Boss, only she is revealed at the very last minute (as in moments before you're supposed to leave town on a bus.)
 This is made more apparent because the true murderer of the case you were trying to solve has already been defeated, as well as the being that was behind him.
 The plot also winds and swerves in so many directions that spoiling the True Final Boss by itself doesn't really give away anything else.